SAP GRC 12 described in a nutshell

 The new GRC 12 release is out since a couple of months.
 So we took the time to figure out what new features SAP came up with in the release as well as in the published support packs (right now SAP(c) published SP 3).
 Below you will find some of the most important GRC 12 features.

-In general the new SAP GRC 12 features can be summarized three major blocks.
+In general the new SAP GRC 12 features can be clustered into the three blocks INTEGRATION, PROCESS OPTIMIZATION and USABILITY.

 Access Risk Analysis